 There were 13 steps to meeting this project's aims.
-Each step is described in detail in the project document and is summarised in Annexure 2.
+The steps are described in detail in the project proposal and are summarised in Annex 3.

 The study started with a geoscientific assessment of the resources and pressures in the area.
 This information was supplemented by data on the social context (norms, pressures, processes) in the community that affect or are affected by the coastal hazards identified.
 Combined, these sets of data were used to identify options to adaptation that could be assessed for feasibility.
 On the basis of subsequent community consultations, preferred recommendations have been identified (Figure 6).